Treat Acne With Eggs: Facial Mask and Pore Strip Recipes

 Dealing with acne breakouts can really hurt your self-esteem.
-There are books out there on how to cope with acne at any age, and to feel better about you.
-Acne self-help books are really great for learning the cause, the remedy and ways to hide acne with makeup until you can rid yourself of the breakouts.
+Luckily, there are books out there on how to cope with acne at any age and how to feel better about yourself.
+Acne self-help books are really great for learning the cause, the remedy, and the ways to hide acne with makeup until you can rid yourself of the breakouts.

-Other than researching about how to cope with acne, there are also some home remedies you can try in your search.
-The one I have settled in with is the Egg Yolk Facial and Egg White Pore Strips.
-I was introduced to the Egg Face Mask not long ago.
+Other than researching about how to cope with acne, however, there are also some home remedies you can try in your search for clearer skin.
+The ones I have settled on are an egg yolk facial and egg white pore strips, recipes for which I provide below.

 Rather than going to the nearest Sephora or department store to spend money on new facial products in the quest to find what works on your skin, just take a little trip over to the refrigerator.

 Eggs Are Great for People With Dry and Sensitive Skin

 As it turns out, egg yolk masks work just as good as any product for acne on the market in my opinion.
 Plus, eggs are inexpensive and have no side effects.
 Especially if you’re like me and have dry and sensitive skin, you will be thankful for these homemade remedies, since so many commercial treatments for acne are harsh on the skin.